-Viettel rolls out nationwide 5G-ready timing solution with ADVA and NEC
+Viettel Rolls Out Nationwide 5G-ready Timing Solution with ADVA and NEC

 Viettel's new solution leverages the OSA 3230B PRC, a high-performance cesium time source that offers superior accuracy and stability together with operational simplicity and unrivalled flexibility.
 With its space-saving and environmentally hardened design, it fits seamlessly into a wide range of locations.
 Also key to the deployment were ADVA's highly flexible Oscilloquartz SSUs, which enable Viettel to maintain its legacy synchronization networks and evolve ultra-precise, highly reliable timing to meet the requirements of time-sensitive applications and 5G connectivity.
 All elements of the new timing solution are overseen from Viettel's headquarters in Vietnam using ADVA's Ensemble Controller with Sync Director.
 With its highly intuitive GUI, this advanced management platform guarantees flexibility, cost-effective operations and complete centralized control.

 "We're extremely pleased to be working with our global partner, ADVA, and helping Viettel to achieve its ambitions of taking its timing infrastructure in Laos and Myanmar to the next level.
-By harnessing the most advanced innovation and our ongoing support, Viettel is ensuring unprecedented levels of precision and reliability as it tackles demand for low-latency services from its mobile customers," said Mayuko Tatewaki, general manager, service provider division, NEC Corporation.
+By harnessing the most advanced innovation and our ongoing support, Viettel is ensuring unprecedented levels of precision and reliability as it tackles demand for low-latency services from its mobile customers," said Mayuko Tatewaki, General Manager, Service Provider Solutions Division, NEC Corporation.
 "At NEC, we know the value of synchronization with strict precision.
 It's one of the key components when designing 5G-ready networks.
 Now Viettel has a future-proof timing solution controlled by a single management system and is able to deliver phenomenally accurate phase and frequency alignment all the way from the radio base station to the core."

 About ADVA